Stare Miasto, Kraków (district)

-Dzielnica I Stare Miasto (means "District 1 old town") is a district (dzielnica) of the city of Kraków, Poland.
+Stare Miasto is a district (dzielnica) of the city of Kraków, Poland.
 The first administrative district covers a wider area than the Old Town of Kraków itself.

 Four out of nine subdivisions are forming UNESCO's World Heritage Site "Historic Centre of Kraków".
 Six subdivisions are part of the Historic Monument (pomnik historii) "Historical ensemble of the city of Kraków".

 Location

 The district is located in the centre part of Kraków, on the river Vistula to its south-west and south.
 To its north-west, the district borders the Prądnik Biały district (IV), to its north the district Prądnik Czerwony (III) and to its east the district Grzegórzki (II).
 Across the river it borders the district Podgórze (XIII) to its south and the district Dębniki (VIII) to its south-west.
 The district is bordered by Zwierzyniec (VII) and Krowodrza (V) to its west.

 History

 Kraków was the royal capital of Poland, until Sigismund III Vasa relocated the court to Warsaw in 1596.
 Kazimierz got town privileges in 1335, Kleparz in 1366.
 They were integrated in the town of Kraków between 1792 and 1795.

 The current division with eighteen districts was introduced on 27 March 1991 and revised by Kraków City Council on 19 April 1995.

 Kraków's historic centre was entered on the UNESCO list of World Heritage Sites in 1978.
 The Historic Monument "Historical ensemble of the city of Kraków" was declared by President Lech Wałęsa in 1994.